top of page

 While Bayer and other chemical companies are trying to pass the pesticide immunity bill, known as the Cancer Gag Act, in Iowa and other states, there is also another effort to provide pesticide companies with immunity.
 This is through an EPA pesticide petition filed by the attorneys general of 11 states, including Iowa’s Brenna Bird.

-The EPA is currently accepting public comments on the pesticide petition until Thursday, February 20.
+The EPA is accepting public comments on the pesticide petition until MONDAY, MARCH 24 - EXTENDED DEADLINE.
 Action is needed immediately.
 Find out how you can take action here.

 WHAT THE PETITION WOULD DO:

-The petition calls for removing a state’s right to issue warning labels that are more stringent than what is already federally approved.
-The petition primarily targets California Proposition 65 warnings on glyphosate but it’s expected to have much broader ramifications.
+The petition calls for removing a state’s right to require supplemental labels in addition to those already approved by the EPA.
+The petition primarily targets California Proposition 65 warnings on glyphosate, but it’s expected to have much broader ramifications.

 According to Beyond Pesticides, “If states cannot convey their restrictions on the label, it is unlikely that a user of the product will be aware of the restrictions.
 Similarly, the courts have upheld a state’s and manufacturer’s ‘duty to warn’ of pesticide’s hazards as a right and responsibility that is not at odds with ‘misbranding’ regulations under the federal pesticide law.”